markageo/CAMIRA/README.md

 ## Roadmap

 CAMIRA is a work in progress.
 Here are some upcoming features:
+* Addition of lagranaian particle dispersion model for plume tracking.
 * Inclusion of wall models for turbulence models.
 * Addition of more sophisticated turbulence models, beyond the zero-equation models present.
 * Support for GPU and CPU parallelism through the [RAJA Portability Suite](https://github.com/LLNL/RAJA).